 We are a group of meditators practising a Buddhist form of meditation in the style of Mahasi Sayadaw of Burma.
 This is a type of insight or vipassana meditation based on the Satipatthana Sutta (the four foundations of mindfulness).
 More about our form of practice can be found here.

 CIMG’s foundation is the weekly practice group.

 We meet in person on Sunday evenings at the Sakyamuni Buddhist Centre in Lyneham.
 Our practice sessions are self-led without a teacher.
 Group members share the running of the sessions and coordinate other activities.

-These (1DR and the social meetings) are open to anyone who has come to the group for at least one month and attends regularly.
+We also hold one day retreats once a month and social activities from time to time.
+These activities are open to anyone who has come to the group for at least one month.

 Incline the mind to mindfulness;

 Incline the mind to kindness;